adtra33/Austin_Micromobility/README.md

 </br>

-some information about the data:
+Some information about the data:

 </br>

-two hypotheses:
+Two hypotheses:

 </br>

-references:
+References: